 Course Outline

-Module 1: Fundamentals of Lean and Systems Thinking applied to Construction
+Module 1: Lean Fundamentals and Systems Thinking Applied to Construction

 Leveraging Lean thinking